sheland/Resume-1/README.md

 * Collected qualitative & quantitative data from focus groups, surveys and interviews.
 * Analyzed data to produce an evaluation report for community-based partners.

+Graduate Student Researcher, International Institute of Rural Reconstruction (IIRR), Guinayangan, Philippines
+July 2015–August 2015
+* Evaluated daycare programs in the areas of gardening, nutrition education & water sanitation practices.
+*  Conducted literature review on evidence-based programs and practices.
+*  Analyzed data to produce findings, conclusion and next steps from focus group discussions and key informant interviews with evaluation team.